syncfusion-content/fileformat-docs/File-Formats/Presentation/Presentation-to-image.md

 //Initialize the ChartToImageConverter instance to convert the charts in the slides. pptxDoc.ChartToImageConverter = new ChartToImageConverter();

-//Pick the folder to save the converted images.
-FolderPicker folderPicker = new FolderPicker();
+//Pick the folder to save the converted images FolderPicker folderPicker = new FolderPicker();
 folderPicker.ViewMode = PickerViewMode.Thumbnail;
 folderPicker.FileTypeFilter.Add("*");
 StorageFolder storageFolder = await folderPicker.PickSingleFolderAsync();

-//Create a cancellation token to cancel the image rendering instantly.
-CancellationTokenSource cancellationToken = new CancellationTokenSource();
+//Create a cancellation token to cancel the image rendering instantly CancellationTokenSource cancellationToken = new CancellationTokenSource();

-//Convert the slide to image.
+//Convert the slide to image
 int slideNumber = 1;
 foreach (ISlide slide in pptxDoc.Slides)
 {